akku1139/aosp-mirror_platform_docs_source.android.com/en/compatibility/tests/development/test-mapping.md

 ### Identifying test groups

 You can specify test groups in the Atest command.
-Note that presubmit tests are part of postsubmit tests, as well.
-The following command will run all **postsubmit** tests related to files in directory src/project_1, which are three tests (A, B, C).
+The following command will run all **postsubmit** tests related to files in directory src/project_1, which contains only one test (C).

 Or you can use **:all** to run all tests regardless of group.
 The following command runs four tests (A, B, C, X):